 Guillén: How did the Pacific Film Archive become involved in the project?

 Sumner: I actually went to them.
 They had shown the movie recently a year or two ago in Berkeley so I approached Susan Oxtoby because we wanted to present it more than once and I was looking for appropriate venues.
-For the size of the choruses that I was wanting to engage, PFA had no venue themselves that they could offer me; but, Susan was so excited about this project that she agreed to help sponsor the presentation at the Castro Theatre, as a place that would—of course—screen a 35mm print.
+For the size of the choruses that I was wanting to engage, PFA had no venue themselves that they could offer me; but, Susan was so excited about this project that she agreed to help sponsor the presentation at [a venue] that would—of course—screen a 35mm print.

 Guillén: Well, Mark, thank you for taking the time.
 I'm really looking forward to what I expect to be a remarkable event.

 EVENT DETAILS: The Pacific Film Archive, Paramount Theatre, and Silent Film Festival present Voices of Light / The Passion of Joan of Arc: An Oratorio with Silent Film; 1928 film by Carl Theodor Dreyer with music by Richard Einhorn, conducted by Dr. Mark Sumner.